 Housing is the first step towards stability.
 Traditionally, homelessness has been addressed using a stepping stone approach, with your own home being the very top rung.
 That doesn't make much sense to us.
 If you don't have a home, you can't apply for jobs.
 You can't get regular medical care.
 You can't even receive mail.
 For the majority of the chronically homeless, not having stable, permanent housing is a barrier to everything else in their lives.
 Taking care of the housing first gives our residents the opportunity to rebuild.

 Low Barriers to entry

 We have some of the lowest barriers to entry in the city.
-Our housing is future-focused, so we don't care where you've been.
-We're focused on the future we can create together.
-This means no credit checks.
-Ever.
-We don't screen for prior evictions, because we don't care.
+Our goal is to get people housed and keep them there.
+We accept prior evictions.
+We don't perform credit checks.
+We accept prior evictions.
 The only felonies that will disqualify an applicant are arson and a lifetime sex offender registry.
 We're focused on what you can do, not what you have done.

 Have you ever tried to finish a project an hour before the deadline?
 Half of your mental energy is spent looking at the clock rather than focusing on the task at hand.
 Housing is no different.